-- Address barriers to post-school education and workforce participation by strengthening non-school and post-school pathways to vocational and higher education, creating new credit transfer agreements locally between the vocational and higher education sectors to promote up-skilling, facilitating workforce readiness programs for high-school students, and developing a skills map of local industry to improve awareness among teachers, students, and parents of the education pathways from school to vocational and university and then into the workplace. - Promote the strengths of Salisbury's migrant population to better capitalise on the diverse range of migrants' skills and experiences, improve labour market outcomes, and help local employers with their skills needs. - Strengthen the connectivity between local industry and university and vocational education institutions to improve the responsiveness of training to the skills needs of local industry, and to improve the accessibility of local industry to facilitates, expertise, and resources embedded within local tertiary-education campuses. - Improve the quality of vocational education infrastructure in northern Adelaide through the establishment of a new future focussed TAFE campus at Mawson Lakes.
+- Address barriers to post-school education and workforce participation by strengthening non-school and post-school pathways to vocational and higher education, one ating new oredit transfer agreements locally between the vocational and higher vocation sectors to promote up-skilling, facilitating workforce readiness programs for high-school students, and developing a skills map-of local industry to improve awareness among teachers students, and parents of the education pathways from school to vocational and university and then into the workplate. - Promote the strengths of Salisbury's migrant population to better capitalise on the diverse range of migrants' skills and experiences, improve labour market outcomes, and help loca employers with their skills needs. - Strengthen the connectivity between local industry and university and vocational education institutions to improve the neuronsweress of transing to the skills needs of local industry, and coimprove the accessibility of local industry to facilitates, expertise, and resources embedded within local tortiary-education campuses. - Improve the quality of vocational education infrastructure In northern Adelaide through the establishment of a new future focussed TAFE campus at Mawson Lokes

-Strengthening Salisbury's connectivity
+Strengthening Sallsbury's connectivity

-- Link Salisbury's Technology Park with Adelaide's other technology and innovation precincts into a cohesive network to develop an integrated precinct platform which complement the activities of each other and be a part of something bigger. - Activate the Technology Park Precinct eco system to champion innovation-led economic growth across northern Adelaide by establishing a curation function at the precinct and improving the quality of facilities available. - Expand Salisbury's digital connectivity and Industry 4.0 capabilities by expanding and opening up existing SABRENet nodes for private sector use, trailing embedded 5G networks, and establishing a secure high speed network to create 'virtual defence technology precinct'. - Connect Salisbury's centres of activity by improving east-west transport infrastructure linkages, upgrading public transport infrastructure and linkages between education training site, testing innovative on-demand and 'last mile' transport solutions.
+- Link Salisbury's Technology Park with Adelaitie's other technology and innovation precincts into a cohesive network to develop an integrated precinct platform which complement the activities of each other and be a part of something bigger. - Activate the Technology Park Precinct eco system to champion initioaation ded economic growth across mothern adelside by establishing a curation function at the precince and improving the mulity of facilities available. - Expand Salisbury's digital connectivity and Industry 4.0 capabilities by expanding and opening up existing SABRENet nodes for private sector use, trailing embedded 5G networks, and establishing a secure high speed network to create "victual defence technology precime". - Connect Salisbury's centres of activity by improving east-weble transport intrastructure linkages, upgrading public transport infrastructore and linkages between equivation training site, treating innovative on-demand and last mile' transport solutions.